frontenddogma/css-optimization-basics/manuscript/overview.md

 Consistent CSS is footed on alphabetical declaration sorting (everything else is much too complicated) and on a robust order for selector sorting.

-Simple CSS may avoid IDs and classes altogether and uses functional or generic names.
+Simple CSS uses functional or generic names or avoids IDs and classes altogether.

 Simple CSS also likes shorthands (yes).